myjavabeans/javautils/README.md

 # javautils
-This repository contains util classes in Java
+This repository contains util classes in Java.